By Leah Rise. This guide to solo travel in Australia contains affiliate links to trusted partners!

 Your suitcase or backpack should not exceed more than 22 pounds (10 kilograms).
 Seriously.
-As a perpetual globetrotter I can honestly say if you’re going to trek around the vast countryside of Australia, you need to pack light.
+As a perpetual globetrotter, I can honestly say if you’re going to trek around the vast countryside of Australia, you need to pack light.

-What you really need includes good walking/hiking shoes, bathing suit, comfortable walking sandals, lightweight quick dry clothing with roll up sleeves and zip off legs.
-If camping, a lightweight sleeping bag that rolls tightly is a must.
+What you really need includes good walking/hiking shoes, bathing suit, comfortable walking sandals, lightweight quick-dry clothing with roll-up sleeves, and zip-off legs.

 Don’t Chase The Paper